 WRECK DIVE: KYOKUZAN MARU

-A very unusual dive site, located North West of Coron Island, famous for its varying thermoclines.
+A very unusual and unique dive site, located North West of Coron Island, famous for its varying thermoclines.
 Barracuda Lake is a freshwater lake sitting in an extinct volcano crater.
 It is about 40m deep and surrounded by sharp limestone cliffs and a truly beautiful place.
-After a boat ride from Coron Island, you climb for 5-10 minutes with full dive gear on your back!
+After a boat ride from Coron Island, it's a 10 minute walk to the site (dive gear is taken care of).
 Intriguing underwater rock formations, not much fauna but you can still spot Gobies, Shrimps, Groupers and sometimes even Barracuda!
-You can dive Barracuda Lake all year long and it is also a popular snorkelling spot.
+You can dive Barracuda Lake all year long, and it is also a popular snorkelling spot.

 Famous for its dramatic drop-offs down to 400 metres, the steep walls of Apo reef (not to be confused with Apo Island, Dumaguete) are covered with corals, sponges, tunicates, nudibranchs and slugs.
 Green and hawksbill turtles and a multitude of fish including damselfish, butterfly fish, batfish, surgeonfish, snappers, fusiliers and trevallies can be expected.
 Where strong currents are present, there is the increased chance of sighting mantas, barracudas and sharks.
-NB: This is a full day excursion from Coron Town and can only be organised locally, subject to availability.
+NB: This is a 3-night/4-day safari departing from Coron Town and can only be organised by request, subject to availability.

 Getting to Coron

-Coron is reached via an internal flight from Manila to Busuanga Island (approx. 45 minutes).
+Coron is reached via an internal flight from Manila (approx. 45 minutes) or Cebu (approx. 90 minutes) to Busuanga Island.
 Emirates, via Dubai, Singapore Airlines, via Singapore, Etihad, via Abu Dhabi, Qatar Airways, via Doha, Cathay Pacific, via Hong Kong and Malaysia Airlines, via Kuala Lumpur offer regular schedules to Manila.
 Philippine Airlines also fly directly from London to Manila.
+It is also possible to transfer via ferry to/from El Nido.
 In Busuanga, you will be met and transferred overland to Coron.